sea-kg/Roads2DGenerator/README.md

 # Roads2DGenerator

-algorithm for generation map of reads in 2d
+Algorithm for map generation of roads in 2D

 (collapse wave function???)

-forked and improved from https://github.com/sea-kg/roadmapgen2d
+Forked and improved from https://github.com/sea-kg/roadmapgen2d

 Example of generated structs (30x30 points):